actonmass/actonmass.org/content/bills/indigenous-peoples-day.md

 hidden: false
 summary:
   - Replaces Columbus Day with Indigenous People's Day in Massachusetts Law
+text: This bill replaces Columbus Day with Indigenous Peoples Day in the Massachusetts General Laws.
+Changing the 2nd Monday in October to Indigenous People’s Day acknowledges the harmful impact of celebrating Columbus as a hero.
+Historical accounts prove that wherever they went, Columbus and his men murdered and enslaved Indigenous People.
+The repercussions continue to be keenly felt even now.
+Indigenous Peoples Day replaces something negative with something positive – an increased awareness of Indigenous Peoples and a celebration of Indigenous resilience and survival, in MA as well as throughout the Americas.
 orgs:
   - title: SURJ
     img: ""